ivanna-mazhuha/hotel-booking-error-analysis/README.md

 # Hotel Booking Error Analysis

 ## 📌 Project Overview
-Data analysis focused on identifying the root causes of hotel booking errors across 8 hotel providers and improving booking quality.
+Power BI dashboard analyzing failed hotel booking attempts across 8 travel providers, built to identify where booking errors concentrate and support prioritized investigation.
+This is a synthetic dataset designed to closely resemble a real booking-error log.

 ## 🎯 Business Question
 Which providers, countries, and error types generate the most booking failures — by volume and financial impact — and where should investigation be prioritized first?